My Site Has No Styles and Looks Broken

 This typically shows as a 403 (Forbidden) error, like here:

-Resolve: If you use a security plugin, modify the settings until the error disappears.
+How to fix: If you use a security plugin, modify the settings until the error disappears.
 You can also manually check the wp-content folder for any .htaccess files.
 If you find one, try re-naming it and see if that fixes the error.

-404 on minified files
+404 on combined files